Links on Android Authority may earn us a commission. Learn more.

 Logitech Plus Trip vent mount: A low-key vent option

 Logitech didn’t stop at surface-level convenience, either.
-The vent prongs actually house a small cable management slot, but you’d never know at first glance.
+The vent prongs house a small cable management slot, but you’d never know at first glance.
 However, you’ll have to make sure that your charging cable is all the way in the slot, otherwise, it may weaken the grip on your vent.

 The magnetic attachment for your phone is par for the course, though it’s still not Edgar’s favorite feature.
 After all, it essentially negates wireless charging on any phone that supports it.
+It is a super affordable option that offers excellent quality, though.

 - Small and discrete